ann-codes/autodidact/README.md

 Start at the bottom at the beginning and the [pre-note notes](https://ann-codes.github.io/autodidact/#pre-notes-notes).

+**Week 31: 11/11 - 11/17: 10hrs 20mins**
+-   This week actually started out strong, but started fizzling on Thursday because I started working on yet another job application, the internal one I referenced last week.
+I was lukewarm about it, but met with the person who was in the role previously who sold me on it, so am throwing my hat in the ring.
+The end of the weekend was spent dedicating more time to it than I prefer.
+Tailoring resumes and cover letters to a job always takes so much more time that I expect.
+-   About 4 hours was spent on working through HackReactor problems and recording myself while coding.
+I am showing a slight improvement of instead of just freezing up and getting all nervous (not that anyone would ever see these videos), but actually going through the coding process.
+I still need to work on the articulation of my thought process.
+-   About 3 hours was going through TeamTreeHouse courses in CSS.
+CSS makes me happy and I find it fun to work with.
+It's helping to give ideas on designing my portfolio site.
+-   About 2.5 hours was working through the daily coding challenges for the Lighthouse Labs 21-Day coding.
+I recall struggling through the last round way back in weeks 4-7 and this time around has been SO fun.
+Most of the problems are on the easy side, but I have been challenging myself by solving it with map, filter, reduce, etc.
+-   About 1 hour was spent on a Linkedin Learning course on VBA programming in Microsoft Excel.
+I knew a bit of it from way back (in the copy and pasting and not understanding how it works sense) and wanted to understand it better for that job I am applying to.
+-   Lastly... on Monday, 11/18, I heard back from Apprenti... sorry no spoilers!
+Stay tuned to find out what happens!

 **Week 30: 11/04 - 11/10: 15hrs 40mins**
 -   This week's efforts was not bad and the long weekend certainly helped.
 -   I didn't hear back from any opportunity this week and was only hoping I would get lucky that they would be a bit early on their "mid-November" timeline, but that didn't happen.
 I did however meet with a tech director at my current workplace who referred me to an administrator position which I will be applying for.
 While it's not a coding job (like zero parts coding), at least it is in the IT department so I will give it a go.